nelhage/taktician/doc/friendly.md

 Levels 10 and up are roughly equivalent to Taktician at various stages of its development, and so should be considered pretty challenging.

+At any given time, the highest level will track approximately the current play of Taktician.

 FriendlyBot can also play on different sizes of board: Try